 This title is used to describe researchers who have a doctoral degree and who are expected to lead part of a project or research grant.
-The postdoctoral fellow may engage in teaching and provide assistance in directing graduate student thesis projects.
+The Postdoctoral Fellow may engage in teaching and provide assistance in directing graduate student thesis projects.
+Postdoctoral Fellows may serve as principal investigator of individual proposals if approved by their direct supervisor, Department Head, Dean, Vice President for Research and Technology Transfer, and the Office of Research Administration.
+The Postdoctoral Fellow must provide a clear description of how submitting this grant as principal investigator contributes to their professional development.
 The normal term of employment will be for up to two years, although the arrangement may be extended for a third year with the approval of the Dean and Provost.